For7the7Research/For7the7Research/README.md

 * SQL (SQLite): Data assessment and alternation
 * Python (Pandas, NumPy): Data Cleaning, Data Analysis, Data assessment
 * Tableau: Developed an interactive story composed of multiple dashboards demonstrating the prevalence of multiple chronic diseases in the United States

+Findings & Next Steps:

+* Missouri is not faring much better than the state with the highest average prevalence for all chronic health conditions, West Virginia.
+* Shall select one chronic health condition and research into potential environmental factors that could be contributing to the condition.

 </p>